 Matthew studied at the Guildhall School of Music & Drama with Julian Anderson, where he now teaches himself a Professor of Composition.
 In 2013 Matthew was one of the winners of the Royal Philharmonic Society Composition Prize; he was the Margaret Lee Crofts Fellow in Composition at Tanglewood in 2012, and has attended various prestigious composition courses led or mentored by composers including George Benjamin, Oliver Knussen, Wolfgang Rihm and John Harbison.

-His latest project, an exciting retelling of the famous fairy tale Hansel and Gretel, in collaboration with poet Simon Armitage, artist Clive Hicks-Jenkins, presented by Goldfield Productions, will premiere Cheltenham Music Festival in July 2017 and tour the UK throughout the autumn and winter.
+His latest project, an exciting retelling of the famous fairy tale Hansel and Gretel, in collaboration with poet Simon Armitage, artist Clive Hicks-Jenkins, presented by Goldfield Productions, will premiere at Cheltenham Music Festival in July 2017 and tour the UK throughout the autumn and winter.
 Click here for dates and booking details.